Knowledge-Aware Evolution for Task-Free Streaming Federated Continual Learning with Arbitrary Class Overlap: Experiments

 \subsection{Ablation Studies}

-We conduct ablation studies under two extreme scenarios: the $O=5$ setting simulates static category sets in online continual learning, while the $O=0$ setting represents maximal category shifts with no overlap between adjacent FL rounds, establishing boundary conditions for category evolution.
-For the adaptive inference model switching mechanism, we evaluate: FedKACE\_AS1(AS1) triggers switching for each client $k$ when $\Delta(\mathrm{gap}_k^{t})<0$ in a single FL round rather than two consecutive FL rounds; FedKACE\_AS2(AS2) and FedKACE\_AS3(AS3) exclusively use the global or local model respectively for each client during the testing phase.
-For the adaptive gradient-balanced replay scheme, we examine: FedKACE\_AS4(AS4), which fixes replay loss weight $\lambda_k^{(t,j)}$ to $1$ rather than dynamically adjusting it.
-For the kernel spectral boundary buffer maintenance, we analyze: FedKACE\_AS5(AS5) removes the CDV mechanism and uses only IDV-weighted sampling, while FedKACE\_AS6(AS6) replaces the two-stage screening process with category-balanced random sampling.
-For the complete FedKACE framework, we test: FedKACE\_AS7(AS7), preserving adaptive inference switching but fixing $\lambda_k^{(t,j)} = 1$ and using category-balanced random sampling; and LocalKACE(LKC), which incorporates all FedKACE components except federated aggregation, relying solely on local training.
+We conduct ablation studies under the $O=5$ and $O=0$ settings.
+For the Adaptive Inference Model Switching Mechanism, we evaluate: FedKACE\_AS1(AS1), which triggers switching when $\Delta(\mathrm{gap}_k^{t})<0$ is first satisfied; FedKACE\_AS2(AS2) and FedKACE\_AS3(AS3), which exclusively use the global and local models, respectively.
+For the Responsive Gradient-Balanced Replay Scheme, we examine: FedKACE\_AS4(AS4), which fixes $\lambda_k^{t,j} = 1$; and FedKACE\_AS5(AS5), which uses the full model gradient to compute $\lambda_k^{t,j}$.
+For the Holistic Buffer Maintenance Strategy, we analyze: FedKACE\_AS6(AS6), which removes CDV and uses only IDV-weighted sampling; and FedKACE\_AS7(AS7), which replaces HBMS with class-balanced random sampling.
+For the complete FedKACE framework, we test: FedKACE\_AS8(AS8), which preserving adaptive inference model switching but fixing $\lambda_k^{t,j} = 1$ and using class-balanced random sampling; and LocalKACE(LKC), which incorporates all FedKACE components except federated aggregation, relying solely on local training.